SchneePingu/swipy/README.md

 [Download](https://github.com/SchneePingu/swipy/releases/download/v1.1.0/swipy-v1.1.0.xpi) the `.xpi` file from the latest release.
 On downloading the extension, Firefox will ask you about installing it.
 That's it!

+_Notice, that if you have set Firefox to never remember the browsing history, then you have to allow using `swipy` in privacy mode._

 ## Description 📜
 `swipy` is an extension for Firefox to automate swiping profiles on the dating web app [bumble](https://bumble.com/app).
 It rates profiles according to configurable matching criteria and marks a profile as either matching or not matching.